lindbergryan04/RecipeRater_report/README.md

 ## Framing a Prediction Problem

 As cool as our balance score feature from the hypothesis test was, we sadly cannot use it for our prediction.
 We ultimately want to predict how a user would rate a recipe.
-Our balance score could be a great feature for this, but it uses rating category to quantify the 'taste' of an recipe.
+Our balance score could be a great feature for this, but it uses rating category to quantify the 'taste' of a recipe.
 We can't use rating to predict rating.
 Back to the drawing board!
 We noticed that the vast majority of our reviews were 5 stars, and those that weren't, were 4 stars.
 This lead us to framing a new classification problem.
 We decided to create 3 separate bins for rating, and try to predict the class of each recipe in terms of one of these bins.
 We have low (<= 4.6 stars), medium (4.6-4.99 stars), and high (5 stars).
 Since we have three buckets, this is multiclass classification.
 We think a good model for this task would be a random forest from SKLearn.

 We are chose to predict the rating category of each recipe because that's what struck us as 'coolest' and most useful, since we could use these predicted ratings to calculate balance scores for our own recipes, which have never been rated before.
 We used features like the time the recipe takes, the number of steps in the recipe, and the nutritional information of the recipe.
 We chose to evaluate our model based on accuracy, since the goal of our prediction is to assign a rating category as accurately as possible, and we want our predicted ratings to best reflect to the real rating.
 Minimizing false positives or false negatives is not the greatest priority, since this is a low stakes prediction task.